KyoheiG3/range_request/README.md

 - 🏗️ **Isolate-based I/O** - Non-blocking file operations using Dart isolates
 - 🧹 **Temporary file cleanup** - Manual cleanup utility for incomplete downloads

+## Limitations and Advantages

+### Limitations
+- **No background downloads on mobile**: Since this package doesn't use native device features, downloads cannot continue when the app is in the background on mobile platforms.
+Downloads will pause when the app is backgrounded and can be resumed when the app returns to the foreground.

+### Advantages
+- **Cross-platform consistency**: Pure Dart implementation ensures identical behavior across iOS, Android, Web, and Desktop platforms with high-performance parallel downloads when servers support range requests
+- **Minimal footprint**: Depends only on `http` and `crypto` packages, keeping your app size small and reducing dependency vulnerabilities
+- **Zero configuration**: No native setup, platform-specific code, or complex configuration required - works out of the box on all platforms including Flutter Web
+- **Maintenance-friendly**: No platform-specific bugs or OS update compatibility issues to worry about - one codebase for all platforms

 ## Installation

 ```bash